nicklaw5/twitch-api-php/README.md

 // If you want to switch between API versions on the fly:
 $twitchApi->setApiVersion(3);
 $user = $twitchApi->getUser('summit1g');
 ```

 See the [examples](examples) directory for more common use cases.

+## Requirements

+PHP 5.6 or higher is required.

 ## Installation

 Either pull in the library via composer:

 ```bash
 $ composer require nicklaw5/twitch-api-php

 ```
 or add the following dependency to your `composer.json` file:

 ```json
 "nicklaw5/twitch-api-php": "0.1.*"
 ```